wkoertgen/train.oracle12.migration/FAQ.md

 # FAQ on Oracle12 / Oracle11 on Vagrant

 ## 1. What is the difference between your solution and Oracle's solution  ?
-The Oracle Upgrade Team did a great job, especially the Hand-on-Labs is marvelous.
+The Oracle Upgrade Team did a great job, especially the Hand-on-Labs is excellent.

 http://www.oracle.com/technetwork/community/developer-vm/index.html

 I was inspired by the idea of training **Installing and Upgrading** in a VirtualBox.
-This is what I missed all the time working as DBA.
+Such things is,  what I missed all the time working as DBA.

 But  working with that Virtualbox, I saw the technical limitations, eg. tiny fontsize, slow mouse pointer because of the mouse capture, difficult mounting of shared folders, the integrated SqlDeveloper unreadable with it's very tiny fontsizes and slower as usually, etc.
 What brought me to write my own solution was finally the circumstance, that people could learn Upgrading, but not Installing.